 Loan Repayment: Because students on a leave of absence are not considered to be working toward their degree, the grace (deferral) period for loan repayment may lapse during the leave.
 For loans with the typical six or nine-month grace period, repayment will start after six or nine months of leave and continue through the rest of the leave.
 For such students, loan repayment will resume immediately after graduation, rather than six or nine months into the first postgraduate year.
 Students with loans from previous degrees will no longer be in an in-school deferment status and repayment will begin shortly after the leave begins.

-Students need to review this information during the financial aid exit interview.
+Students must review the above information with a financial aid counselor prior to the leave.

 Health Insurance: Students on leave are eligible to purchase 4 months of coverage from the first day without coverage to assist with transition of care to a new provider.